itkin/locale_mailer/README.md

 # LocaleMailer

-Handling action mailer view templates can become a bit messy when your app has to send a lot of different emails
+Handling action mailer view templates can become a bit heavy when your app has to send a lot of different emails

-This gem aims at generating them from locale when no template view is found, saving you the pain (and the code duplication) to have to create and maintain template view files
+This gem aims at generating email view templates straight from your localization files when no template view is found

+This is especially relevant for email views with simple content

 ## Installation